-6.2.
-Maintenance.
+2. Maintenance.

-The maintenance of access to geological data and interpretations is dependent on the use of a system that is dependent on each member organisation committing itself long-term on a corporate basis and not just within a project that is defined by time and budget constraints.
+The maintenance of access to geological data and interpretations is dependent on the use of a system that each member organisation has a long-term commitment on a corporate basis and not just within a project that is defined by time and budget constraints.
 For the geological surveys of Europe, the way to achieve this is to build on the network of organisations that are members of EuroGeoSurveys, the Geological Surveys of Europe (see Section 6.1).
 In particular, the establishment of a European Geological Data Infrastructure (EGDI) in which EMODnet-Geology provides the basis of the marine information module, will ensure that this long-term commitment exists as long as the geological survey organisations of Europe continue to collaborate.
 A description of how EMODnet-Geology can act together to provide governance for a sustainable system is highlighted in the following section.

-6.3.
-The model for governance by actors in the system.
+3. The model for governance by actors in the system.